appdefensealliance/ASA-WG/Mobile App Profile/Mobile App Specification.md

 ## Introduction

 In today’s digitally-driven world, mobile applications are the backbone of countless businesses and organizations.
 Unfortunately, they are also prime targets for cyberattacks that threaten data confidentiality, service availability, and overall business integrity.
 To mitigate risks and build a secure mobile environment, a robust mobile application security standard and certification program is essential.
+This profile is suitable for mobile applications that process non-pubilc data such as user data, user device data, company data, or other types of confidential information (excluding highly sensitive financial or medical PII).

 ### Our Approach: OWASP MASVS as the Foundation